 Well, my dad, my brother will be on tomorrow.

-I never had a marching band.
+I never had a marching band, and Dre Gowdy hates me now.

 He doesn't come on my show either.

-Sean, this school is awesome.
+John, this school is awesome.

 Have you ever been to a southern football game?

-No, I've actually been down for the Florida Florida State game in Tallahassee.
+No, I've actually been down for the Florida-Florida State game in Tallahassee.

 You have?

-Okay, that's that counts.
+Okay, that counts.

 That's a big game.